PourquieLab/website/content/authors/clement/_index.md

 ---
 # Display name
-title: Wenhui Tang, Ph.D.
+title: Clément Bodineau, PhD

 # Full Name (for SEO)
-first_name: Wenhui
+first_name: Clément
-last_name: Tang
+last_name: Bodineau

 # Is this the primary user of the site?
 superuser: true